-Sweet, fluffy marshmallow is a memory most of us have from our childhoods.
-The problem is conventional marshmallows are loaded with sugar, wheat glucose syrup and a raft of other ingredients that are less than ideal.
+Sweet, fluffy marshmallow are a memory most of us have from our childhoods.
+The problem is that conventional marshmallows are loaded with sugar, wheat glucose syrup and a raft of other ingredients that are less than ideal.

 However, traditional marshmallow recipes contain the gut healing superfood gelatin.
 So our childhood favourites don’t have to be off the menu altogether!